Chandanpreet-Kaur-15/FSD-Assignments/Based on HTML, CSS and JS/CSS Animated Loader/README.md

 4. Custom animations

 ## Usage
-To use this project, simply open the index.html file in a web browser and vcan modify the code according to the preference.
+To use this project, simply open the index.html file in a web browser and can modify the code according to the preference.